RoboticaUtnFrba/create_autonomy/README.md

 [ROS](http://ros.org) driver for iRobot [Create 2](http://www.irobot.com/About-iRobot/STEM/Create-2.aspx).
 This package wraps the C++ library [libcreate][libcreate], which uses iRobot's [Open Interface Specification][oi_spec].

-The "android_asssitant" package has been added to serve as an interface between the Android Apllication to send voice commands and move base.
+The "android_asssitant" package allows to control the robot through an Android application, by the use of voice commands.
+The node serves as an interface between the app and move base.
 To run the node in the package to communicate with the app, use:

 ```